JaeGif/GuessMaster/README.md

 The game includes a simple GUI made using the graphics library and multiple features that I developed on my own.

 It contains many errors, PEP08 issues, and frankly an incredible amount of spaghetti code.
 It's truly mind-boggling that the program runs correctly.
 In the coming months I plan on updating the project to be considerably cleaner and readable.
-I wanted to include this raw version of the game we submitted as a testament and example to how much I have grown as a developer.
+I wanted to include this raw version of the game we submitted as a testament and example to how much I have grown.

 Thank you for playing and checking it out if you did.